uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/architecture.md

 ## File Storage

-A file system used to store raw, cleaned, and test datasets; tileset metadata; etc. It uses the following directory structure:
+A file system used to store raw, cleaned, and test datasets as well as Mapbox tileset metadata.
+It uses the following directory structure:

 ```
 ├── clean/